HDFGroup/vol-log-based/DEVELOPER_NOTE.md

 * Replace chunked metadata dataset with a set of contiguous datasets.
 We create a new metadata dataset on each metadata flush.
   Using contiguous datasets allows us to bypass the native VOL and write to the file offset of the metadata directly with MPI-IO.
 * Collaborate with the HDF5 team to study the reason the native VOL did not follow the setting in the property list.

 ---

+## HDF5 dispatcher creates a wrapped VOL object, but never free it
+### Problem Description
+* HDF5 allows applications to keep data objects open after the file containing them is closed.
+  Applications should be able to access those objects normally.
+* The log VOL support this feature by delaying the file close until all data object is closed.
+  Internally, it keeps a reference count on every file that represents the number of opened objects that belong to the file.
+  The count is initialized to 1, representing the file itself.
+  It is increased when an object is opened from the file and decreased when the object is closed.
+  The file closing API in log VOL does not actually close the file but decreases the reference count by 1.
+  When the reference count reaches 0, the log VOL closes the file.
+* There is a bug in HDF5 dispatcher.
+It opens a VOL object but never closes it.
+  The opened VOL object prevents the VOL form closing the file indefinitely.
+* HDF5 registers a callback in MPI_Finalize to clean up the library.
+The cleanup routine ensures all open HDF5 objects are closed.
+  It will call the close routine of the corresponding VOL and check if the object is actually closed afterward.
+  After few tries to have the log VOL close the file, it assumes the log VOL has crashed, and calls abort.

+### Software Environment
+* HDF5 versions: 1.12.0

+### Solutions
+* We are working with the HDF5 team to fix the bug.

+---